dataloop-ai-apps/pipeline-templates/document_preprocessing/pdf/pdf_to_clip/README.md

 Each file is generated for a specific chunk of data.
 The text files undergo preprocessing using cleaning functions provided by the `UnstructuredIO` library.

-All extracted items are transferred to the target dataset, where CLIP can be applied to extract embeddings on both the text and image files.
+The processed text and image files are then stored in the target dataset, making them suitable for multimodal workflows involving language models, vision models, or hybrid systems that operate on both text and visual inputs.

 ### Installation: